SymfonyCasts/symfony-ux/sfcasts/stimulus/current-target.md

-# Current Target

-Coming soon...
+# Actions & currentTarget

-When we click a square, we need to add a border around the square to show which one is currently selected.
-I've already created a CSS class for this.
-I'll hack it in here so you can and see it's called select it.
-And it even comes with a nice little CSS transition on there.
-Ooh.
-Okay.
-So over the controller, in the select color method, can we figure out which of the color squares, which just quick, quick, the answer is always is event dot current target.
-So try this event, not current target dot classless dot add select it.
-Let's make sure it works before we chat about it.
+When we click a square, we need to add a border around the square to show that it's currently selected.
+I've already created a CSS class for this...
+I'll hack it into the page so you can see it.
+It's called `selected`.
+It even comes with a nice little CSS transition.
+Ooooo.

+Over the controller, in the `selectColor()` method, how can we figure out *which* of the color squares was just clicked?
+The answer is always: `event.currentTarget`.

+Try this: `event.currentTarget.classList.add('selected')`.

+Before we chat about this, let's make sure it works.
+Refresh, click and... beautiful!
-It's been over refreshed and beautiful and currently select multiple colors.
-So that's not ideal, but we'll fix that soon.
-Okay.
+We can currently select *multiple* colors... which isn't ideal, bu we'll fix that soon.

+## currentTarget versus target

 There are two important things about this line.
-First, when you listen to an event or action in stimulus, the event object always has two similar properties event.target end event dot current target.
+First, when you listen to an event - or "action" in stimulus - the event object always has two similar properties:
-Sometimes these are the same elements.
-Sometimes they're not take this example.
+`event.target` and `event.currentTarget`.
+Sometimes these are the same element and sometimes they're *not*.

-I'll just some dummy code inside of our temple over here.
-Imagine you have a button like this with an action on it.
-We'll pretend that this is our data dash goals, color, square, and inside.
-There is some texts and some of the texts for whatever reason we put in a split.
-No, I'll actually temporarily coming up a selective class on a console.log( event, got target and event dot current target.
-So you can see what this looks like.
-Now, if we go over and refresh, there's our button, I'm going to go to the console.
-If we, now I'm going to inspect the element, just remember, see what it looks like Erin is right there.
-She wouldn't do that.
-Yeah, let's just do this.

-Nope.
-If the user clicks the text part, which is choose or, and this, you can see that both elements and this.L current current targeted current to target are the button element.
-But if the user clicks this word color here, which is actually the span, then suddenly the target is the span and the current target.
-But the current target is still the button.
-This is not a stimulus thing.
-This is just how Dom events work event that target will always be, will always receive the actual element that received the action.
-Like the click event dot current target will be the element that we actually add our listener or action to.
-So that's a long way of saying that event, doctor current target is your friend, because this will return the element that we've actually attached the listener to.
-So we always know what it's going to be.
+Let me show you an example with some dummy code in the template.
+Imagine you have a button with an action on it - I'll reuse our existing `data-action`.
+Inside the button we have some text... but some of that text is inside another element.
+Or, a more realistic example might be that you have an image or FontAwesome icon inside.

+In the controller, I'll temporarily comment-out our code and add instead `console.log()` first `event.target` and then `event.currentTarget`.

+Go refresh the page.
+There's our *stunning* button.
+Open up the console.

+First, click the text that's *directly* in the button.
+Nice! *both* `event.target` and `event.currentTarget` are the same thing: the `button` element.

+Now click the the *span* that's inside the button.
+Woh!
+This time they're different!
+The `target` is the `span` but `currentTarget` is *still* the button!

+This is not a Stimulus thing: this is just how DOM events work. `event.target` will always be the actual element that *received* the action, like the click.
+`event.currentTarget` will be the element that we added the listener or action to.

+So that's a long way of saying that `event.currentTarget` is your friend, because it will always return the element that we've attached our action to.
+So we *always* know what it's going to be. `event.target` *could* be that element... or it could be a child element.

-Let me remove that weird extra button and then put our code back in the controller.
+Let me remove that weird extra button and then put the code back in our controller.

-The other interesting thing here is class list.
-This is a method on the native element objects.
-So we get the element object, call class list on it.
-And as you can see, it's just an easy way to add and remove classes, no jQuery or any other fancy tools needed.
-So this works great except for the problem that we can select multiple colors.
-We need to make sure that only one color has the selected class at, at, at once.
-So let's think when you click a square, we basically need to find all the other squares and remove the selected class.
-If they have one, one way to do this would be to look for the selected class.
-Like we could say this.element dot, get elements by class name selected.
-Basically find that element.
-If there is one, then remove the class from it.
-But another way more stimulus way is to use a target so that we can easily find all of these, uh, color square elements.
-So check this out in the controller, let's define a target.
-I will say targets = and I am making a mistake, right?
-Target = an array with color squared.
-And I am making a mistake here, but we'll fix soon.
+## Element.classList

+The other interesting thing on the line in our controller is `classList`.
+This is a method on the native Element object and... as you can see, it's just an easy way to add or remove class.
+No jQuery or other fancy tools needed.

+## Only Allowing One Selector

+So... our color selector works great so far.
+Oh, except for the problem that we can select *multiple* colors.
+We need to make sure that only *one* color has the selected class at a time.

+Let's think about how to solve this.
+One option would be to look for an element with the `selected` class inside `this.element`.
+And if we find one, remove that class.

+Another option is to use a *target*.
+We could make each color square a target, then, on click, loop over *all* of them and remove the `selected` class before re-adding it to the one that was just clicked.

+Let's do that.
+First, define the target with `targets = []` and let's call the target `colorSquare`.
+It *did* just make a mistake - see if you can spot it.

-I noticed the naming of my target.
-It's going to be in lower camel case.
-So I'm not using a color dash square or something here because remember the name of the target becomes a property.
-So we want it to be colored square.
-And then down here, let's console that log and use this.color square hard gets.
-Remember I put an S on the end, we can find the array of all of the matching targets.
-Finally, up in our template.
+Oh, and notice the naming of the target: it's lower camel case.
+I'm not using `color-square` because the name of the target becomes a property.

+Down in the method, let's `console.log(this.colorSquareTargets)`.

+I put an "s" on the end on purpose: this will return an array of *all* matching targets.

-We're going to add a day, uh, a target to our button.
-So remember the syntax for that is data dash the name of the controller.
-So color it dash square, the word target equals, and then the name of our target.
-So color square, and that name you can mention does take a little bit of getting used to all right.
+Finally, in the template, we'll add the target to the button.
+Remember: the syntax for that is `data-` the name of the controller - so `color-square` - the word `target` equals, then the name of the target: `colorSquare`.

+Yes, you *do* need to write a few targets before you remember that by heart.

 Let's try it.
+Refresh, click and... oh!
+Undefined.

-Refresh, click and Oh, undefined.
-Okay.
-You probably, you may have seen my mistake back on the controller, make this static targets.
-I made that mistake because I have made that mistake several times before.
-It's a good beginner's mistake.
-If you don't have these, it must be static.
-And if you don't have a static, there's no huge air.
-It's just not going to work.
-Now, when we move over and refresh, yes, you can see we get the three button elements.
+Hopefully you saw my mistake.
+Back in the controller, make this *static* targets.
+I made that mistake because... in the real world...
+I've made that mistake more than a few times before.
+This must be static and... if you forget, there's no huge error, it's just *not* going to add your magic target properties for you.

-So let's loop over these inside of our function.
-We can say this.color square targets dot for each, and this will get an element object.
-And then is that a fair?
-It's very simple.
-We have an element object.
-So we can say element.
-We can use that class list thing again, and this time it will be removed selected.
-So if it has that class, it will get removed.
-All right.
-Let's test this refresh.
-Okay.
-And, uh, it was works beautifully even with our little CSS transitions.
-Next let's put the finishing touches on our widget by finding an updating the select element.
-Whenever we click a square, then we'll finally hide the select elements that this is a beautiful, uh, fully functioning element.
+Try it now.
+Refresh, click and... yes!
+We see the 3 `button` elements.

+So let's loop over these inside of our method: `this.colorSquareTargets.forEach()`, the function will receive an `element`.
+Inside, remove the `selected` class... even though at most only one will have it: `element.classList.remove('selected')`.

+Let's try this one last time.
+Now when we click... yes!
+It works!

+Next: let's put the finishing touches on our color selector widget by finding and updating the `select` element's value whenever the user chooses a square.
+Then we'll finally *hide* the select element and let our color squares take center stage.